mergeability/mergeable/docs/README.md

        regex: 'DO NOT MERGE'
        message: 'Custom message...'
     begins_with:
-       match: 'A String' # or comma delimited list of strings
+       match: 'A String' # or array of strings
        message: 'Some message...'
     ends_with:
-       match: 'A String' # or comma delimited list of strings
+       match: 'A String' # or array of strings
        message: 'Come message...'
     # all of the message sub-option is optional
 ```